Serve wholeheartedly, as if you were serving the Lord, not men. ~ Ephesians 6:7

 To make matters worse, my son, Jacob, has started working with my husband laying out water and sewer lines for the summer.
-That means I have two men jumping in and out of ditches, gluing pipe together and doing anything else required that usually involves as much dirt and grime as a guy can get into.
+That means I have two men jumping in and out of ditches doing things like pipe lining, gluing pipe together and doing anything else required that usually involves as much dirt and grime as a guy can get into.
 Oh joy.

 Last week was particularly brutal for my washer and dryer.
 My husband, John, thought it would be a great idea to plant wheat this year.
 Since I’d never experienced having my husband work in a combine all day harvesting wheat, I was blissfully unaware of the coming avalanche of work clothes that would be added to my daily pile.